PECOS4022 – Applied Statistics for Peace and Conflict Studies

 Recommended previous knowledge

-The lectures are not compulsory, but we recommend you to follow them.
+The seminars are not compulsory, but we recommend you to follow them.

 3-hour written examination and term paper.